ManuelCerezo/sistemas/README.md

 # sistemas
-This repository has been created for a main proyects of system assignature
+This repository has been created for a main proyects of system subject